toddlipcon/cassandra/README.txt

 To check if the server is started, there are 3 ways:

-* Check if the process exists: ps aux | grep peer
+* Check if the process exists, e.g.: ps -ef | grep cassandra
-* Open firefox, and point it at: http://<node on which the server is running>:7002
+* Open a web browser, and point it at: http://<node on which the server is running>:7002
 * Open up jconsole and observe the process is running.